ModSnmp Manual - Troubleshooting

 The host did not respond to the TCP connection request

-• Check that the Host is consistent with the slave.
+• Check that the Host is consistent with the device.

 • Check that the network is working.